 A: The decision to rank a firm in any category is based on our methodology.
 Our ranking tables do not suggest that the service or expertise of the firm is limited to that practice area.
 We rank firms where we reasonably believe, based on available research information, that they have the strongest capabilities or expertise.

-For example, a UK patent and trade mark attorney firm may not be ranked for any of our contentious rankings even if we are aware that it has suitably qualified practitioners for IP disputes.
+For example, a UK patent and trade mark attorney firm may not be ranked for any of our disputes rankings even if we are aware that it has suitably qualified practitioners for IP disputes.

 Q11: You have featured our firm on your website without any ranking; should we treat this as a ranking or recognition by IP STARS?